 A moving or wiggling body does not mean your child isn’t listening or learning

 Sitting in front of a screen for more than a few minutes at a time and staying completely focused is developmentally inappropriate for most children under the age of 5.
 If your child needs to move around the room, play with a toy, or eat a snack while they are participating in a virtual Circle Time or other type of class, that’s fine!
 In fact, it can be helpful to provide something else for their hands or body to do right at the start.
-We don’t expect young children to sit still and listen all day at school, and the same should go for virtual learning at home!
+We don’t expect young children to sit still and listen all day at school, and the same should go for online learning at home!

 Model participation and listening with enthusiasm